benlk/misc-licenses/README.md

 - [Scholastic Public License](https://awoo.space/@typhlosion/1433614): Intent to modify must be publicly declared by keeping a daily journal of learning the software before modifying.
 	- [Government Public License](https://computerfairi.es/users/boots/updates/25134): Sure, you can fork it, but there's bureaucracy involved.
 - [Polyglot Public License](https://awoo.space/@typhlosion/1433566): Gotta add a new language that the original project didn't use.
-- [Wiccan Rede](https://witches.town/@vi/3540801): An it harm none, do what ye will.
+- [Wiccan Rede](https://en.wikipedia.org/wiki/Wiccan_Rede): An it harm none, do what ye will.
-	- [The Safety Circle License](https://witches.town/@Ontploffing/3544280): Encircle your computer in salt.
 - [Offendo General Pain In The Ass License](https://awoo.space/@typhlosion/1433157): You must have a way for people to acquire your source, but it must be more difficult than the way you acquired the source.
 	- [Alternative Variable Chain Public License](https://icosahedron.website/users/shel/updates/76814): Anyone using this must use it for noncommercial, but forks may be used for commercial, but granchdhild forks cannot be commercial, etc.
 - [Poe's Law Public License](https://icosahedron.website/users/shel/updates/76825): Derivatives must be licensed using a joke license.
 - [Good Luck With That Public License](https://github.com/me-shaon/GLWTPL) is even better than DAMAIL; it requires leaving no trace of the original author in your code.

-# Licensing.
+# Licensing

 The individual licenses contained within this repository are licensed under their respective terms.

 The index document contained at README.md is dual-licensed under:

 - the Creative Commons Attribution-ShareAlike 4.0 International License by its authors.
-The [license summary](https://creativecommons.org/licenses/by-sa/4.0/) and [the text of the license](https://creativecommons.org/licenses/by-sa/4.0/legalcode) are available on creativecommons.org.
+The [license summary](https://creativecommons.org/licenses/by-sa/4.0/) and [the text of the license](https://creativecommons.org/licenses/by-sa/4.0/legalcode) are available on [creativecommons.org](https://creativecommons.org/).
 - [the Schrödinger License](./schrodinger-license.md) in its most recent incarnation.